 One exception we have discovered and this occurs right after you publish your post.
 If you go to share it right away it is highly likely that the scraper will find not only the wrong photo but an erroneous description and URL as well.
 There is a way to ‘fix’ it.

 Enter your URL in the debug field at Facebook’s Developer Site.
 This will force a re-scrape immediately of your page and generate any errors that Facebook thinks need attention.
-The photo won’t update right away, but in our experience it will within a day or two.
+The photo usually updates within a couple seconds.
 It will also confirm that your “og:image” tags are set correctly.
 The description will update immediately and is a valuable tool if you make changes to your first paragraph or use the SEO plugin to write a custom description after publishing.

 To summarize, to help chase this monkey and force Facebook to use the photo YOU want it to use, follow these rules: